A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 It's how movements begin and end, and how these movements change peoples perspective of life.

 There would have been a time where such a thing would have been castaway due to it's unnaturalness.
-But time passes and the idea becomes possible, and the possibility means money and money means power; and so the idea becomes a reality.
+But time passes and the idea becomes possible, the possibility means money and money means power; and so the idea becomes a reality.

 Though this film is set after the incident of Hiroshima and Nagasaki, it's dealing with the lasting effect it had on the peoples lives.
 It's sickening how so many people are soon to forget an incident that changed the world forever.